-Present the rules for discarding cards
+Present the card discard rules

-The "Action" and "Excavation Site" cards drawn/played during the turn must be discarded face-up in the designated "Action Card Discard" and "Excavation Site Card Discard" zones.
-An indication at the bottom of the back of the "Action" and "Excavation Site" cards will show where to discard each card.
+The "Action" and "Excavation Site" cards drawn/played during the turn must be discarded face-up in the indicated zones: "Action card discard" or "Excavation site discard."
+A marking on the bottom of the card back, "Action," or "Excavation Site," will make it easy to determine which discard pile to place the card in.

-Special case of "Excavation Site" cards representing a treasure: once drawn, the player must place it face-up on their mini-board.
-They can then sell or keep the treasure based on their cards.
-When the treasure is sold, it must be discarded face-up in the "Excavation Site Card Discard" zone, as a way to conclude the sale.
+Special case of "Excavation Site" cards representing a treasure: Once drawn, the player must place it face-up on their mini-board.
+Depending on their cards, they can then sell or keep it.
+When the treasure is sold, it must be discarded face-up in the "Excavation Site" discard pile as a way to complete the sale.